JeremyLikness/jeremylikness-blog/content/blog/2017-08-17_upcoming-talks/index.md

 lastmod: 2019-07-17T10:43:33-07:00
 toc: true

-description: "Visit this page to see where and when I’ll be speaking and what topics I’ll be covering."
+description: "Visit this page to see where and when I'll be speaking and what topics I'll be covering."

 subtitle: "Where and when Jeremy Likness is speaking and the topics he will cover."
 tags: